joeblankenship1/random_requests/team_programming/team_programming_101.md

 Following each benchmark, code should be reviewed by the team and merged with the `master` branch to ensure progress and development knowledge are recorded.
 This includes the use of GitHub Wikipages, reorganization of GitHub Project cards (or a project management software of your choice), and drafting of basic documentation for that benchmark section.
 Adjustments to VCS practices, code quality assurance, and packaging should also be addressed during benchmark completion periods.

-This cycle will continue until the delivery date for the project with minor shifts afterwards of maintenance and monitoring is required.
+This cycle will continue until the delivery date for the project with minor shifts afterwards if maintenance and monitoring is required.

 ##### Testing